Pages

 How to Host a Traditional Kids Party

 Kids Having FunLet's face it the traditional children's birthday party, like we used to have as kids, is hard work for the parents.
-There's sandwiches to make, balloons to blow up and, worst of all, a bunch of hyper-active children intent on wrecking your house.
+There's food to make, balloons to blow up and, worst of all, a bunch of hyper-active children intent on wrecking your house.

 You probably want to plan for a party of about two hours; in my experience it breaks down into about 20 minutes of running screaming while people arrive, an hour of games, 20 minutes of eating and 20 minutes more games/handing out party bags.